lucianolanes/lucianolanes/README.md

 - 🌱 I’m currently learning: **MySQL, MongoDB, Node.js**

-- ⚡ Fun fact: **If i had a choice, i would be a Power Ranger or a Magical Girl.**
+- ⚡ Fun fact: **If i had a choice, i would be a Warrior with Sword and Shield or a Magical Girl.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">